The school of public health

 Since 1978, the Public Health School is located at the Erasme campus, in building A, next to the Hospital Erasme - the University Hospital of the Free University of Brussels.
 The Faculty of Medecine, the Nursing Schools and Institute for motricity sciences (physiotherapists and osteopaths) are now all located at the same campus and together constitute the Health Science Pole.

-The Public Health School currently organizes four Masters and four Advanced Masters programmes for almost 500 students.
+The Public Health School currently organizes four Masters and four Specialized Masters programmes for almost 500 students.

 For more information about the School of Public Health, its masters programmes, its research projects and events, please visit the main website on that link(for the moment only available in french)